 - A general issue which is relevant for this programme is the quite limited number of staff available for teaching the modules.
-It is recommended that the Department has a clear contingency plan to ensure that there is a sufficiently large pool of teachers that can teach on the programme. - In terms of quality and development of the teaching staff, it is strongly recommended that supervision of Master theses is properly recognised and credited to the supervising staff member in their workload allocation. - Another key issue here is gender parity as the suggested modules are all taught by male colleagues.
-It is strongly recommended by the EEC that future recruitment for the programme of coordinators and teaching staff prioritise female colleagues as long as they satisfy the criteria for the advertised position, going beyond positions of TA or second marker of dissertations.
+It is recommended that the Department has a clear contingency and recruitment plan to ensure that there is a sufficiently large pool of teachers that can teach on the programme.
+The EEC was pleased to learn that a contingency plan is in place if the recruitment of a colleague teaching "Business and Human Rights" were not to be successful.
+In general, the EEC recommends making use of the flexibility the overall theme of LLM Programme provides, in that it can accommodate various specialised courses related to sustainability and human rights (eg labour and the social dimension of sustainability). - In terms of quality and development of the teaching staff, it is strongly recommended that supervision of LLM theses is properly recognised and credited to the supervising staff member in their workload allocation.